priendeau/Fnct.d/README.rst

 to filter and output the name in a row called stream it should not come with any carriage.

+[Warning] the prefixed-variable FNCDisplayCmd is alway set to True in this function and acceptable value is True/False, and will stay to FNCDisplayCmd=True to visualize the output rather than allowing execution.

+	Future version will depend of generating the script and send it to a robot, cron-dealer ( where it remain unsheduled at this moment, No admin job under the hand. ) And many more automate receiving jobs and chuck of code, even a version of Fnct.D dealling with setter thru python RPC lib ( Remote procedure call), with embedded Sqlite facility to change the default value in flavor or an RPC-Lib instance allowing many instance and many designable living at once.

 Where Function _FileList can be preserved rather than providing any other function name having equivalent operation, This internal function can also own couple of prefixed-var like FNCFindPrintf and FNCFindIname where important